Prescription Drugs | 7 min read

 In rare cases, Accutane can cause mood and behavioral changes like irritability, agitation, and suicidal thoughts or actions.

 Abstaining from alcohol while taking isotretinoin can be tough, but it’s much harder if you binge drink or struggle with alcohol use disorder.
-If you have an alcohol use disorder, it’s crucial to consult with healthcare professionals for safe withdrawal management, as abrupt cessation of alcohol can lead to potentially serious withdrawal symptoms.
+If you have an alcohol use disorder, it’s crucial to consult with healthcare professionals for safe withdrawal management, as abrupt cessation of alcohol can lead to potentially severe withdrawal symptoms.

 If you’re considering taking Accutane and struggle with alcohol use, it’s crucial to seek detox and addiction treatment to avoid serious withdrawal symptoms or drug interactions.
 Once you complete an alcohol addiction treatment program, you can safely take Accutane with a lower risk of liver damage, pancreatitis, or other serious effects.